Canadian Blood Services scientist Alan Lazarus honoured by the Canadian transfusion community

 I think a beer is very well-deserved!
 Congratulations again to Dr. Lazarus!

 CSTM is hoping to host a virtual Ortho Award lecture.
-Keep an eye on the news for an announcement.

 Dr. Lazarus joins a distinguished list of Canadian Blood Services’ colleagues who are past recipients of this honour: